rnzaws/ecs_poc/README.md

 If one of your containers fails this event is triggered.
 You can test this by manually stopping the Docker container on the ECS instance or by adding code that triggers a process exit inside your Docker image.

-The rule will not match if you deploy a build and your old containers are stopped.
+The rule will not match if you deploy a new release and your old containers are stopped.

 ```json
 {